Jaydee8652/EspressoBatch/README.md

 ### User Specific Parameters

--Replace the value for "param_email" with the name of an email you control.
+- Replace the value for "param_email" with the name of an email you control.
 Slurm events will be forwarded to this email.

--Replace the value for "param_account" with your account on the cluster
+- Replace the value for "param_account" with your account on the cluster

--The value for "param_slurmVerbosity" can be any supported slurm --mail-type (https://slurm.schedmd.com/sbatch.html)
+- The value for "param_slurmVerbosity" can be any supported slurm --mail-type (https://slurm.schedmd.com/sbatch.html)